nixworks/public/news/2011/01/23/README.md

 ##### Egypt
 ### [Egyptian authorities blame the Gaza-based Army of Islam group for an attack on a Coptic Christian church in Alexandria on 1 January. ](/news/2011/01/23/egyptian-authorities-blame-the-gaza-based-army-of-islam-group-for-an-attack-on-a-coptic-christian-church-in-alexandria-on-1-january.md)
-_Context: New Year's Day church bombing, Copt, Alexandria, Christian, Army of Islam, Egypt, Gaza Strip_
+_Context: Alexandria, Egypt, Army of Islam, Copt, Christian, New Year's Day church bombing, Gaza Strip_

 ##### Australia
 ### [Australian SAS Corporal Ben Roberts-Smith is awarded the Victoria Cross for gallantry in action in the offensive in the Shah Wali Kot region in Afghanistan in June 2010. ](/news/2011/01/23/australian-sas-corporal-ben-roberts-smith-is-awarded-the-victoria-cross-for-gallantry-in-action-in-the-offensive-in-the-shah-wali-kot-region.md)
-_Context: Australia, Ben Roberts-Smith, Victoria Cross, Afghanistan, offensive in the Shah Wali Kot region_
+_Context: Australia, Victoria Cross, offensive in the Shah Wali Kot region, Ben Roberts-Smith, Afghanistan_

 ##### Somali pirate
 ### [Somali pirates threaten to kill all hostage South Korean seamen in revenge for the killing of pirates by South Koreans. ](/news/2011/01/23/somali-pirates-threaten-to-kill-all-hostage-south-korean-seamen-in-revenge-for-the-killing-of-pirates-by-south-koreans.md)